 - Software development

-However, in many cases, it’s the deep technological skills, expertise, talent and persona that an IC possesses/develops that are considered more valuable and impactful to a new venture.
+However, in many cases, it’s the great technological skills, expertise, talent, and persona that an IC possesses/develops that are considered more valuable and impactful to a new venture.

 The Engineering Manager Interview Process